fabiog96/clear-site-data/README.md

 ## Permissions Used

 *   `browsingData`: To clear site data (cookies, local storage).
-*   `cookies`: Required by `browsingData` to clear cookies.
-*   `scripting`: Although listed, it might not be strictly necessary for the current background script functionality.
-It's often needed for content scripts or programmatic injection.
 *   `tabs`: To get information about the active tab (URL, ID) and reload it.
-*   `activeTab`: Grants temporary access to the active tab when the user invokes the extension.
 *   `notifications`: To display a confirmation message after clearing data.
 *   `host_permissions` (`<all_urls>`): Necessary for the `browsingData` API to clear data on any website origin.